topdefi/archie-bridge/README.md

 ## Requirements

 - Node.js / NPM
 - To use this bridge you'll need access to nodes in different chains.
-[Check out Chainstack website to learn more](https://chainstack.com).

 ## Build & Compile

 ### Smart contracts

 Create a Metamask wallet and get some tokens for your target networks.
-This code was tested with Ropsten and Harmony testnet.
-You can get [Ropsten ETH here]() and [Harmony testnet ONE here]().

 Run `npm i` to install all required dependencies.